msgoat/cxp-dox-home/docs/docker/index.md

 * [Docker Container Storage](docker_storage.md) tells you how you can add persistent storage to your Docker container.

+* [Docker Best Practices](docker_best_practices.md) provides you with important information about DO's and DON'Ts regarding Docker.

+* [Docker Runtime Scenarios](docker_runtime_scenarios.md) digs a little deeper into common and unusual scenarios for running Docker.

 * Docker Alternatives (assignment)

 * [Composing Docker Containers with Docker Compose](docker_compose.md) introduces you to `docker-compose` which helps